agrohova/fend/projects/evaluate-news-nlp/README.md

 5. Start the development server by running `npm run start`.
 6. Open your browser and navigate to `http://localhost:8080` to access the app.

+## How to Run the tests

+1. Make sure you're using node 18.16.1 to run the test scripts to avoid Jest syntax errors
+2. run the command npm run test

 ## Dependencies

 The project uses the following dependencies: